 - Ingredients: Orzo, chicken breast, spinach, cream cheese, mozzarella.

-Directions: Preheat your oven to 350°F (175°C).
-Cook the orzo according to the package instructions.
-In a skillet, cook diced chicken until golden brown.
-In a large bowl, combine cooked orzo, chicken, spinach, cream cheese, and half of the mozzarella.
-Pour mixture into a baking dish and top with remaining mozzarella.
-Bake for 20 minutes until cheese is bubbly.
+Directions: Preheat oven to 350°F (175°C).
+Cook orzo and drain.
+In a skillet, cook diced chicken till brown.
+In a bowl, stir orzo, chicken, spinach, cream cheese and half the mozzarella.
+Put in a baking dish, top with rest of mozzarella and bake 20 mins until bubbly.

 Orzo Soup with Lemon and Spinach